After you apply: next steps

 Please include your Student ID (found on your admission letter) with all documents submitted to Graduate Studies.

 For more information, please review your decision letter located in your Student Portal.

 Official University of Manitoba transcripts are not required.
 If you have access to your Aurora Student account you may upload a web transcript.
 If not, an Admissions Assistant will add a copy of your transcript to your file for you.

-Register for your courses
+Step 4 Register for courses